 VISION: The Wayne Soil and Water Conservation District goal is to be recognized as a leader in promoting responsible stewardship and conservation of natural resources by providing education, technical assistance and the implementation of best management practices with friendly public service and a strong healthy working partnership with USDA/NRCS and our local agencies.

-All programs and staff related to soil and water conservation have been moved to the Ohio Department of Agriculture as the New Division of Soil and Water Conservation.
+All programs and staff related to soil and water conservation have been moved to the Ohio Department of Agriculture as the

 It was the Dust Bowl days of the 1930s, a time when drought choked the Great Plains stretching across Texas, Oklahoma, Kansas, New Mexico and Colorado.
 Soil from America's breadbasket filled the skies.
 Sometimes a single dust storm lingered for days.